Full Court Dribbling Workout & Drills

 A good full-court dribbling workout will help you improve your speed and ball-handling skills.
 Confidence is a big part of bringing the basketball down the court and this workout will help you not only improve your dribbling skills but your confidence will go up as well.
 Here is a great workout that you can do to help you improve your game.

-- You can do more or less trips and add your own moves to the workout
+You can do more or fewer trips and add your own moves to the workout

 This workout consists of various dribble moves that focus on different aspects of dribbling in the full court.